At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 This is where spiritual healing comes into the picture:

-But not all approaches to spiritual healing are healthy.
-In fact, it’s wise that we practice discernment and caution.
-We need to look out for ourselves because there is the possibility of being used by so-called spiritual healers and preyed upon by false ideas.
+We need to look out for ourselves because we may be used by so-called spiritual healers and preyed upon by false ideas.

-As a person who has a lot of experience with spiritual healing, who works in the spiritual field, and who has published numerous spiritual books on the topic of healing (for spiritual seekers, empaths, and couples), I’ll be sharing key advice in this article.
+As a person who has a lot of experience with spiritual healing, who works in the spiritual field, and who has published numerous spiritual books on the topic of healing (for spiritual seekers, empaths, and old souls), I’ll share key advice in this article.

 Table of contents